josh-hernandez-exe/dice-distro/README.md

 This has been tested with `Python 2.7.x` and `Python 3.5.x`, though it should work for all versions that are `Python 3.x`.

-**Note**: This tool uses brute force calculations.
+**Note**: This tool enumerates all possible outcomes (treating the dice as distinguishable).
 This gives it the flexibility to calculated different kinds of distributions with many restrictions, but may take a while to compute when lots of dice are being rolled.
 For example six D20 calculations may take quite a while to compute depending on your machine.

-There is a lot of explanation in the `--help` output. which you can see using:
+There is a lot of explanation in the `--help` output.
+Which you can see using:
 ```
 ➔ python dice_distro.py --help
 ```